 At around the age of twelve, I started to receive invitations to various international tournaments.
 The European and World Youth Championships started to become regular events for me and at sixteen, I achieved my International Master title.

-I eventually became a Grandmaster at the age of twenty-seven after taking some time out to study philosophy and cognitive studies at Sussex University as well as teaching chess in a number of schools in Surrey such as Cranleigh Prep, Cranleigh Main, St. Peters Farnham, St. Polycarps Farnham, William Cobbett Farnham and St. Thomas Guildford.
+I eventually became a Grandmaster at the age of twenty-seven after taking some time out to study philosophy and cognitive studies at Sussex University as well as teaching chess in a number of schools i such as Cranleigh Prep, Cranleigh Main, St. Peters Farnham, St. Polycarps William Cobbett Farnham and St. Thomas Guildford.